keyserwood/PythonAppleM1/README.md

 conda install pipenv
 ```

 By doing so you are installing pipenv using conda.
-[Pipenv](https://pipenv.pypa.io/en/latest/) is the best way to integrate virtual development to your python practice.
-It enables you to create a minimal python environment with all the required package for your project (no more; no less🚀).
+[Pipenv](https://pipenv.pypa.io/en/latest/) is the best way to integrate virtual environment to your python practice.
+It enables you to create a minimal python environment with all the required package for your project (no more - no less🚀).

 ## 2.1.
 Create a new environment